logicminds/logicminds.github.io/content/post/trunk_based_development.md

 A typical bug-fix scenario:

-1. Create bug_fix branch based off of branch where the fix will be applied (destination)
+1. Create bug-fix branch based off of branch where the fix will be applied (destination)
 2. Make changes
 3. Create commit and pull request
 4. Have team review and merge to destination branch